mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - Set to `true` to enable disk auto-scaling.
     - Set to `false` to disable disk auto-scaling.

-* `backup_enabled` - (Optional) Set to true to enable Atlas continuous backups for the cluster.
+* `backup_enabled` - (Optional) Legacy Option - Set to true to enable Atlas continuous backups for the cluster.

+    Important - Clusters running MongoDB 4.2 and any net new Atlas clusters of any type do not support this parameter.
+These clusters must use `provider_backup_enabled` to enable Cloud Provider Snapshots.
+If you create a new Atlas cluster and set `backup_enabled` to true, the Provider will respond with an error.
+This change doesn’t affect existing clusters that use continuous backups.

     Set to false to disable continuous backups for the cluster.
 Atlas deletes any stored snapshots.
-See the continuous backup Snapshot Schedule for more information.

-    You cannot enable continuous backups if you have an existing cluster in the project with Cloud Provider Snapshots enabled.

-    You cannot enable continuous backups for new AWS clusters.
-If backup is required for a new cluster use `provider_backup_enabled` to enable Cloud Provider Snapshots.

     The default value is false.
 M10 and above only.